HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

     -themeName <value>
     ```

-    Use this attribute to specify the theme file path that contains all static files to be pushed into DX theme, it accepts either folder or zip file path of the WebDAV theme collection:
+    Use this attribute to specify the theme file path that contains all static files to be pushed into DX theme, it accepts the folder path of the WebDAV theme collection:

     ```shell
     -themePath <value>